MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-QuarantinePolicy.md

 ```

 ### -MultiLanguageSenderName
-The MultiLanguageSenderName parameter specifies the email sender's display name to use in end-user spam quarantine notifications.
+The MultiLanguageSenderName parameter specifies the email sender's display name to use in quarantine quarantine notifications.

 You can specify multiple values separated by commas using the syntax: `('value1',''value2',...'valueN')`.
 For each language that you specify with the MultiLanguageSetting parameter, you can specify a unique sender name.
 Be sure to align the corresponding MultiLanguageSetting, MultiLanguageCustomDisclaimer, and MultiLanguageSenderName parameter values in the same order.

 To modify an existing value and preserve other values, you need to specify all existing values and the new value in the existing order.

-This setting is available only in the built-in quarantine tag named GlobalDefaultTag that controls global settings.
-To access this quarantine tag, start your command with the following syntax: `Get-QuarantineTag -QuarantineTagType GlobalQuarantineTag | Set-QuarantineTag ...`.
+This setting is available only in the built-in quarantine policy named GlobalDefaultTag that controls global settings.
+To access this quarantine policy, start your command with the following syntax: `Get-QuarantinePolicy -QuarantinePolicyType GlobalQuarantinePolicy | Set-QuarantinePolicy ...`.

 ```yaml
 Type: MultiValuedProperty